chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 - Virtual Private Cloud (VPC) should be created in AWS before starting.
 Reference for [VPC and CIDR creation](/automate/ha_vpc_setup/)
 - If you want to use Default VPC, we have to create public and private subnets, If subnets are unavailable.
 Please refer [this](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)
 - We need three private and three public subnets in a vpc (1 subnet for each AZ).
 As of now, we support a dedicated subnet for each AZ.
+- Use subnet-id instead of CIDR block in `config.toml`, to avoid the subnet conflict.
 - We recommend creating a new vpc.
 And Bastion should be in the same VPC.
 - Attach IAM role to the Bastion with `AmazonS3FullAccess`, `AdministratorAccess` privileges or get AWS user credentials with the same privileges.
 Click [here](/automate/ha_iam_user/) to learn more about creating IAM Users.